Long Vowel Patterns

 Cover

-This set of word sort games designed to go along with the Phonics Pow Toolkit is available as a free download. (link below) Word sorts are a tool for teaching reading skills that have been shown to be effective way for students to learn patterns in words.
-We’ve got you covered!
+Word sorts are a tool for teaching reading skills that have been shown to be effective way for students to learn patterns in words.
+They are available through Gumroad.
+You can see the words included at Word Lists.

 wordsortgames